tomna1993/c_67_strings/README.md

 typedef char *string;
 ```

 So string is a character pointer.
-It points to the strings firts characters' address and functions like printf will start to print out all the characters from this address until it reaches the `NULL` character.
-The C compiler adds the NULL character to the end of the string automatically.
+It points to the strings firts characters' address and functions like printf will start to print out all the characters from this address until it reaches the `nul` (\0) character.
+The C compiler adds the nul character to the end of the string automatically.

 ```c
 char *string = "Hi!";